adar2/Facebook-Posts-Automation/README.md

 Facebook-bot:
 This script has the following funcrionallity:

 1 Post Something.

 2 Groups Scraper.

-3 Reply to posts in groups
+3 Reply to posts in url(can be group or profile as well)

 4 Post to multiple pages

 1:used to post text and or media to some url